-Beam width chart (Awaiting approval from MaxBotis)
+Beam width chart (Reprinted with permission from MaxBotix)

 For the purposes, the group will need a wider beam width to better detect the ground and other objects that could possibly be under the quad-copter as it flies over.
 Along with having a wider beam to detect bigger objects, the wider beam will also allow for a better view angle and provide a greater range of vision than a narrower beam.
 This will make the chance of detecting objects that are not directly under the copter much greater than having a narrower beam.
-Other aspects of the wireless transceiver that need to be considered are clearly and nicely laid out in the following chart that was provided by the MaxBotis Selection Guide for their Ultrasonic Transceiver line.
+Other aspects of the wireless transceiver that need to be considered are clearly and nicely laid out in Figure 23 that was provided by the MaxBotis Selection Guide for their Ultrasonic Transceiver line.